 More Green For Your Bottom Line And Your Community

-As utility costs continue to rise, manufacturers are rapidly adopting solar power as a way to reduce operating expenses while locking in decades of levelized energy costs.
-Environmental stewardship also continues to play a larger role in todays economy as a younger and more savvy population opt to do business with brands that share their values.
-Corporate giants like Target, Walmart, Pepsi, Sub-Zero and countless others have turned to solar to differentiate their business while ensuring a healthier bottom line.
+As utility costs continue to rise, manufacturers are rapidly adopting solar power to reduce operating expenses while locking in decades of levelized energy costs.
+Environmental stewardship also plays a larger role in today's economy as a younger and more savvy population opts to do business with brands that share their values.
+Corporate giants like Target, Walmart, Pepsi, Sub-Zero, and countless others have turned to solar to differentiate their business while ensuring a healthier bottom line.

-In 2016 solar power became the cheapest energy source in the world, surpassing wind and conventional fossil fuel alike.
-Here in the Valley of the Sun, we enjoy more than 300 sunny days every year, and since commercial operations generally use the bulk of their electricity during the daytime, solar panels are the perfect way to offset the largest percentage of your operation’s most expensive electricity demands.
+In 2016, solar power became the cheapest energy source in the world, surpassing wind and conventional fossil fuels.
+Here in the Valley of the Sun, we enjoy more than 300 sunny days every year.
+Since commercial operations generally use the bulk of their electricity during the daytime, solar panels are the perfect way to offset the largest percentage of your operation’s most expensive electricity demands.

 In Solar, Size Matters